ipublikuj-archive/confirmation-dialog/readme.md

 {/foreach}
 ```

-The link signal is always created with prefix "confirm" like in example!
+The link for signal is always created with prefix "confirm" like in example!